Purple Line Dilation

 • 7-9 cm Purple Line = 7-8 cm Dilated

 At the point where your cervix is 7-8 centimeters dilated, you can expect the purple butt line to be somewhere between 7-9 centimeters long.
-Keep in mind that the line may be very faint or bold, like it was drawn with a felt tip pen.
+Keep in mind that the line may be very faint or bold, as if it were drawn with a felt tip pen.

 • 8-11 cm Purple Line = 9-10 cm Dilated